SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/orcinus.rst

 Install Tools and Command Processor Packages
 ============================================

+*Warning*: pip is not installed on orcinus, instructions to come.

 Create a :file:`$HOME/.local/` file space for per-user installation of Python packages and install the :ref:`SalishSeaTools` and :ref:`SalishSeaCmdProcessor` Python packages:

 .. code-block:: bash